opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/snapshot-interoperability.md

 * Minimized cluster state updates: Shallow snapshot v2  minimizes the number of cluster state updates required during snapshot operations, reducing overhead and improving performance.
 * Scalability: Shallow snapshot v2 allows snapshot operations to scale independently of the number of shards in the cluster, enabling better performance and efficiency for large datasets.

-Shallow snapshot v2 must be enabled seperately from shallow copies to receive these benefits.
+Shallow snapshot v2 must be enabled separately from shallow copies to receive these benefits.

 ### Enabling Shallow Snapshot v2